Thank you for reading our post, please rate this article at the end.

 One of the main distinguishing characteristics to look for in a sleeping pad for camping is the R-rating.
 The R rating or R-value correlates to warmth; the higher the R-value, the warmer the pad.

-It’s a measurement of insulation a pad provides.
+It’s a measurement of the insulation a pad provides.
 Ones with zero R-value, such as yoga mats, will allow the ground to suck the heat out of you, while those with 4+ will do a much better job of keeping your body heat off the ground.

 For example, a sleeping pad provides significant insulation from the ground for outside comfort, which is essential because the ground is a heat sink.
 When sleeping and your body weight compresses, there’s usually little insulation; therefore, you must rely on your pad.